 ⇒Staff training and raising awareness of the risks of cyber attacks and common sense preventative measures expected

-A good starting point for considering implementing/updating a firm’s policy is “10 Steps to Cyber Security” produced by the National Cyber Security Centre.
+For larger firms, a good starting point for considering implementing/updating a firm’s policy is “10 Steps to Cyber Security” produced by the National Cyber Security Centre.